open-dis/dis-tutorial/Scalability.md

 This is beneficial to NVE performance, as we'll see later in the section on Distributed Data Management (DDM).
 In a NVE with heavy state update traffic we will lose the performance battle if all UDP state update packets arrive at the network interface, travel up the TCP/IP stack, are delivered to the application and parsed,  only to be thrown away.
 It is much more efficient to limit traffic as early in the process as possible.
 Not even delivering updates to the network interface card of the host if we know the host is not interested is an optimal solution to this problem.

 Another way that multicast can improve performance is the algorithms the network interface card (NIC) uses to receive Ethernet traffic.
-Ethernet frames contain the information in a UDP packet, nesting Russian doll-style.
-The network interface card can have knowledge of what multicast groups the host has subscribed to, to the way that IGMP snooping works.
+Ethernet frames contain the information in a UDP packet, nested Russian doll-style.
+The network interface card has knowledge of what multicast groups the host has subscribed to, similar to the way IGMP snooping works.
 Good NICs can imperfectly filter out UDP multicast messages in hardware and completely avoid passing irrelevant traffic up the TCP/IP stack.
 Actual implementation of this technique can be spotty.
 A good implementation depends on a sharp author for the ethernet card driver.
 But avoiding tasking the higher layers of the TCP/IP stack can be a significant win in environments with a lot of traffic from several multicast groups.

 All this means, again, that multicast performs at least as well as broadcast, has the ability to exploit multicast routing to be more capable, can exploit L3 switches to be more efficient, and has no downside.
 The only reason to choose broadcast over multicast is compatiblity with the installed base.

 ### Distributed Data Management

-Distributed Data Management (DDM) is a term that's been retro-introduced to DIS.
-It originated in HLA, which came after DIS.
-An alternative term is Area of Interest Management (AOIM).
-Mike Macedonia's 1995 PhD thesis was an early description of the problem in NVEs.
+Distributed Data Management (DDM) is a term that I'm retro-applying to DIS.
+It originated in HLA, as near as I can tell.
+An alternative term is Area of Interest Management (AOIM), the name given to the concept in Mike Macedonia's 1995 PhD thesis.
 See "Further Reading" for details.

 The problem DDM is trying to solve is filtering out state updates that are irrelevant to a participant.
 Consider a theater-level combat simulation of the Persian Gulf.
 A Burke class destroyer is conducting anti-air operations, while 50 miles inland a dismounted infantryman with an AK-47 is moving.
 Meanwhile a red force aircraft is a further 50 miles inland.
 All the entities involved are sending state updates.